 Some places even experience chilly weather for six months, meaning that you’ll need a particular routine for half of the year.

 Growing natural hair in the winter and retaining length is frustrating if you don’t stick to a cold-weather routine.
-In this article, I’ll discuss how winter affects hair and provide some helpful things you can do to take care of your natural tresses.
+In this article, I’ll discuss how winter affects the hair and provide some helpful things you can do to take care of your natural tresses.

 Natural Hair and Cold Weather

 Have you ever noticed that your hair behaves much better in the springtime or when the weather is warm?

 Natural oils seem to flow better, your hair feels softer, and maybe your locks look shinier.
 If you suspect it has something to do with the climate, you’re probably right.